andreamalhera/committed_meals/recipes/grill/grilled_feta.md

 * Based on "Orientalischer Kichererbsensalat mit Feta und gegrillter Nektarine" from Kochhaus, Munich

 #### Note:
-* Good as part of this [grilled salad](https://github.com/andreamalhera/committed_meals/edit/master/recipes/salads_and_appetizers/oriental_chickpeas_salad.md).
+* Good as part of this [grilled nectarine salad](https://github.com/andreamalhera/committed_meals/edit/master/recipes/salads_and_appetizers/oriental_chickpeas_salad.md).
 For it, sepparate greens and whites, use the greens for the salad, and whites for the grilled feta.
 Also use 2/3 of the hot pepper for the salad.